 The first place they go is The Pantheon to find that Santi’s (Rafael’s) earthly tomb is actually not there.
 They find his tomb but realize they need to find a chapel he designed, with pyramids or something scientific.
 This takes them to the Chigi Chapel (pronounced Key-G, once called Capella della Terra, meaning Chapel of Earth).
 The chapel has a representation of the planets on the ceiling and some pyramids on the walls.
 They find the first of the preferiti, with ‘Earth’ brand on his chest, beneath the demon’s hole, on the floor.

-‘Devils hole’ inside Chigi Chapel
+‘Devil’s Hole‘ inside Chigi Chapel

 The real chapel is located inside the Basilica Parrocchiale di Santa Maria del Popolo.
 This is next to Piazza Del Popolo, on the north side.
 This is the large piazza with an obelisk at one end.
-Chigi Chapel is the 2nd or 3rd chapel on the left of the entrance to the Basilica. *note that this is purely fictional, this piece is not removable and there is nothing hidden below.
-In fact, in the movie they enter the building across the way, they don’t enter the real basilica.
+Chigi Chapel is the 2nd or 3rd chapel on the left of the entrance to the Basilica. *Note that this is purely fictional; this piece is not removable, and there is nothing hidden below.
+In fact, in the movie, they enter the building across the way; they don’t enter the real basilica.

 Habakkuk and the Angel